CERP Provider Newsletter 2020—Edition One

 Return to top

-These changes are intended to reduce the opportunity for commercial bias to impact continuing dental education, and will better align CERP continuing dental education standards with those of other healthcare professions.
-The new requirement also aligns with U.S. Food and Drug Administration guidance regarding separation of marketing and education activities.
+The Commission adopted this change to reduce the opportunity for commercial bias in continuing dental education, and to align CERP continuing dental education standards with those of other healthcare professions.

 Return to top

-The Commission will present an informational session for CE providers during the ADA FDI 2019 World Dental Congress in San Francisco.
+The Commission will present a two hour educational session for CE providers during the ADA’s 2020 annual meeting in Orlando, which is being held in conjunction with the Florida Dental Association.
 The interactive session will review CERP Standards and will help providers identify ways to demonstrate compliance with those Standards.
-ADA CERP Recognition: A Workshop for CE Providers is scheduled for Sunday, September 8, 9 am–12 pm.
+ADA CERP Recognition: A Workshop for CE Providers is scheduled for Sunday, October 18, 2020, 9–11 am.

 List Your Courses on ADA.org/cerpcourselistings